FrenchGithubUser/HQ-VideoGame-Snippets-Database/README.md

-# VideoGame-Snippets-Database
+# HQ-VideoGame-Snippets-Database
 Video games snippets in high resolution

-## Why this project ?
+## Why this database ?

 I have been playing around with emulators and game launchers like pegasus-fe, emulationstation, etc. which display snippets of the video games while browsing the library.
 That is very nice, but all snippets provider have videos in original resolution for the games.
 However, for many old consoles, emulators allow upscaling, custom textures and widescreen support, higher framerates, etc. , making the games look way better.